fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Customize the response to user actions using annotation events

-Now that you have seen what annotations look like and how useful they can be in making your charts informative, go ahead and see how you can create them.
+Now that you have seen what annotations look like and how useful they can be in making your charts informative go ahead and see how you can create them.

 ## How Annotations Work